 What makes us unique?

-Here on the central coast, we have ONE of only TWO operational nuclear power plants in California.
+Here on the central coast, we have the only operational nuclear power plant in California.
 Diablo Canyon Power Plant has been producing power in San Luis Obispo County since 1985.
 Due greatly to this facility, SLO County OES has additional funding and staff to help better prepare this community should something happen at the plant.

 What is on our Web page?